List of Hewlett-Packard products: HP Pavilion notebooks

-A series of multimedia notebooks.
+A series of notebooks and multimedia notebooks since 1999.
+New models sold until 2026, succeeded by the revised HP OmniBook line.
 Some models released from 2004–2009 had the HP developed QuickPlay software which enabled booting to a linux based DVD/Music player held on a separate partition (models with Windows Vista are unable to boot into QuickPlay due to compatibility issues).